CouchCMS/Documentation/src/contents/tags-reference/editable/nicedit.md

     buttons='italic, bold' />
 ```

-This parameter takes a comma seperated string containing the names of the buttons.<br/>
+This parameter takes a comma seperated string containing the names of the buttons.
 Following are the values that can be used:

 *   bold